ProfCupcake/far_revive/README.md

 Cupcake's version
 * Added revive modes 2 and 3.
 * Added the option for limited "lives".
-If you go down too much you'll just die, no "downed" state.
+If you go down too much you'll just die, skipping the "downed" state.
 * Parameter to adjust the damage of someone who has just been revived.
 * Option to allow damage to downed players.
 * Squashed bugs.